Svend Foyn: Personal life

 Svend Foyn wed Elise Amalie Tvede in 1839 in a marriage which ended in an amicable separation in 1842.
 His former wife, later known as Elise Wærenskjold, immigrated to Texas in 1847.
 Foyn maintained a long distance friendship with his ex-wife throughout the remainder of their lives.
 In 1849, Foyn married Magdalene Margrethe "Lena" Bull, (1824–1905), daughter of the master and shipowner Henrik Johan Bull (1793–1826) and Andrea Mathea Bull (1796–1844).

 Foyn was entered as a Knight in the Royal Norwegian Order of St. Olav in 1853, was promoted to Commander in 1870 and received the Grand Cross in 1893.
-Foyn died in 1894 in Nøtterøy, followed by the death of his widow Lena in 1905.
+Foyn died in 1894 in Nøtterøy Municipality, followed by the death of his widow Lena in 1905.
 Both were buried in Tønsberg gamle kirkegård located in Tønsberg city center.

 The couple had established the Svend Foyn and Wife Mission Fund (Svend Foyn and Hustrus Missionsfond) with an endowment of over 3 million kr.
 The fund was intended for the benefit of their workforce and for the welfare of their families.